mystor/rust-cpp/README.md

 ## Setup

-> NOTE: As the stable branch of rust-cpp is not on crates.io, you will have to
-> download it and use the path manually.
-This will likely be changed in the
-> future.

 Add `cpp` as a dependency to your project.
 It will need to be added both as a build dependency, and as a normal dependency, with different flags.
 You'll also need a `build.rs` set up for your project.